 Whether you ran out of an ingredient or just want to customize this healthy skillet cookie here are a few options!

-I personally have not tested this healthy cookie recipe with a vegan egg replacement, but I successfully used how to make a chia egg in almond flour banana bread so it may work!
+- Eggs: I personally have not tested this healthy cookie recipe with a vegan egg replacement, but I successfully used chia seed egg in almond flour banana bread so it may work!
 For every egg, you mix 1 tbsp of water to 3 tbsp ground chia seeds.

-Try chopping up your favorite dark chocolate candy bar for a ‘chunkier’ healthy skillet cookie.
+- Chocolate chips: Try chopping up your favorite dark chocolate candy bar for a ‘chunkier’ healthy skillet cookie.
 Use your favorite milk, semi-sweet, peanut butter chips or mini chips!
-I always use mini chips in healthy chocolate chip muffins and healthy chocolate chip pumpkin bread.

 A restaurant quality chocolate chip skillet cookie is divine!
 Here are my best tips to bring this quality into your own kitchen.